zh30/native-translate/README.md

 - Special pages (e.g., `chrome://`, some store pages) do not allow script injection
 - Re‑running full‑page translation clears old inserted translations and re‑inserts with the new target

+- Side Panel
+  - From the popup, click “Open Side Panel”
+  - Type text on the left; choose Source = Auto (default) or a fixed language, and choose target on the right
+  - Translation runs as you type; the panel first tries local built‑in APIs, then falls back to the content script if not available

 ## Privacy & Security

 - No analytics, no tracking, no cloud translation by default